Wodaabe: Religion, morals and customs

 Wodaabe religion is largely Islamic (mixed with pre-Islamic beliefs).
 Although there are varying degrees of orthodoxy exhibited, most adhere to at least some of the basic requirements of the religion.
 Islam became a religion of importance among Wodaabe peoples during the 16th century when the scholar al-Maghili preached the teachings of Muhammad to the elite of northern Nigeria.
 Al-Maghili was responsible for converting the ruling classes among Hausa, Fula, and Tuareg peoples in the region.

 The code of behavior of the Wodaabe emphasizes reserve and modesty (semteende), patience and fortitude (munyal), care and forethought (hakkilo), and loyalty (amana).
 They also place great emphasis on beauty and charm.

 Parents are not allowed to talk directly to their two first born children, who will often be cared for by their grandparents.
 During daylight, husband and wife cannot hold hands or speak in a personal manner with each other.

 Beauty ideal and Gerewol festival

 At the end of the rainy season in September, Wodaabe clans gather in several traditional locations before the beginning of their dry season transhumance migration.
 The best known of these is In-Gall's Cure Salée salt market and Tuareg seasonal festival.
 Here the young Wodaabe men, with elaborate make-up, feathers and other adornments, perform the Yaake: dances and songs to impress marriageable women.
-The male beauty ideal of the Wodaabe stresses tallness, white eyes and teeth; the men will often roll their eyes and show their teeth to emphasize these characteristics.
+The male beauty ideal of the Wodaabe stresses tallness, white eyes and teeth; the men will often roll their eyes and show their teeth to emphasize these beautiful characteristics.
 Wodaabe clans then join for the remainder of the week-long Gerewol: a series of barters over marriage and contests where the young men's beauty and skills are judged by young women.